 Diabetes mellitus is one of the more common examples we see at Front Street.
-There is a deep commitment in terms of time, dedication and finances in managing a cat with diabetes.
+There is a deep commitment in terms of time, dedication, and finances to managing a cat with diabetes.
 Often times I see cats with concurrent urinary tract infections as a result of the diabetes-discomfort is not uncommon.
-The result of Diabetes on a cats system is significant and another blog episode on its own.
+The result of Diabetes on a cat's system is significant and another blog episode on its own.

 Arthritis affects over 90% of cats over the age of 12.
 All of that added weight places more pressure on their little joints and exacerbates the discomfort and can speed up this inevitable chronic painful condition.

 The list goes on: urinary problems, heart disease, pancreatitis….

 At Front Street Animal Hospital we offer complimentary nutritional consults with one of our Registered Veterinary Technicians.
 This involves a weigh-in, a discussion about suitable diets for your pet, and setting a target weight and timeline to reach this goal.
 We also set up a monthly progress appointment to reassess how the weight loss regime is going.
 We trend your pet's weight at every appointment – feel free to ask us about weight differences over time.

 With the help of Amanda, one of our Registered Veterinary Technicians, a weight loss plan was made for Dave.

 - Weight: 10.4kg

 This is a diet for the dissolution of urinary crystals, as Dave has a history of urinary crystals.